22 Free Waterfall Chart Templates (Excel, PowerPoint)

 Conclusion

 The use of waterfall charts is becoming increasingly important in different industries and fields, due to its versatility.
-Initially, creating waterfall charts used to be cumbersome, but with the new Excel versions of 2016 and recent ones, it has become easier.
-This article has provided you with all the information you need to start creating your waterfall charts.
-Read, apply and start creating amazing waterfall charts.
+Initially, creating these charts used to be cumbersome, but with the new Excel versions of 2016 and recent ones, it has become easier.
+This article has provided you with all the information you need.
+Read, apply and start creating amazing charts.